mahmood-oakland/CSI4480/lab#00/lab#00 Get the environment prepared.md

-2. Following the instruction and complete the installation with your account set up.
+2. Follow the instruction and complete the installation with your account set up.
 	* No need to connect to WIFI, actually all of the security machines are offline.

-	* Without specific warning, just leave everything default.
+	* It you are not receiving any warning, just leave everything default.

      1. Confirm default language, zone, and keyboard and later click "Install Now"

      2. Click "I don't have product key"